rightscale-cookbooks/rs-mysql/README.md

 ## Deleting volume(s)

-This operation will be part of the decommission bundle in a RightScale ServerTemplate where the volumes attached to the server are detached and deleted from the cloud but this can also be used as an operational recipe.
+This operation should be part of the decommission bundle in a RightScale ServerTemplate where the volumes attached to the server are detached and deleted from the cloud but this can also be used as an operational recipe.
 This recipe will do nothing in the following conditions:

 - when the server enters a stop state
 - when server reboots

 This recipe also has a safety attribute `node['rs-mysql']['device']['destroy_on_decommission']`.
 This attribute will be set to `false` by default and should be overridden and set to `true` in order for the devices to be detached and deleted.
-If an LVM is found (created stripe using `rs-mysql::stripe`), the LVM will be conditionally removed before detaching the volume.
+If an LVM is found (created using `rs-mysql::stripe`), the LVM will be conditionally removed before detaching the volume.

 # Attributes